Asymptotics of correlators of sparse bipartite random graphs: Proof of Theorem 1

-Thus, the weight of the original double walk is equal to the product of the weights of the first and the second partitioned double walks up to factor $\alpha_1^{-1}$ .
-Now make them minimal by applying to them minimization mapping.
-At the same time, the weight of walks will not change.
 Bijectivity is proved by the following collection algorithm.
 We will gradually renumber the vertices of the first and second walks.
 The roots of the first and second double walks will be put in compliance number 1.
 Let's go around these double walks.
 We start the construction from the root.
 If the next step of double walk under construction ends at the root, then if the next element of the code is 1, then go on the first subwalk $f$, otherwise go on the second subwalk $s$.
 If the final vertex of the current step along o the subwalk have not yet its own number in the large walk, then we will put in correspondence with it the largest number of the already completed vertices of the large walk in the corresponding component plus 1 in the corresponding set.
 The result is bipartite double walk from the required class.
 It is easy to see that splitting mapping and collection mapping are injective.
 It means that they are bijective, since the area of definition and the area of values are finite.
 It remains to break the gray walk $f^{(1)}$.

+\begin{lemma}[Second cutting lemma] Let $f_g$ be a natural number and $u_g$ be a natural number or zero.
+Then the following equalities are true.